 12. Packaging Designer

 Brands are always on the lookout for new and creative ways to market their products, and as such, require designers to help produce engaging artwork for their packaging.
 From drinks companies to confectionary and toiletries, there's a whole host of opportunities for savvy designers and illustrators to be part of this lucrative industry.
 Shillington graduate Roo Cassels works for UK branding and packaging agency, Big Fish.
 He secured a job after working in advertising.
 "Every day’s different so sometimes I may be cutting and sticking, making mock-ups, designing on the computer, on a photoshoot or at a meeting with clients—it's an upgrade from my old job."

 In addition to UX and UI, truly great websites require strong design aesthetics, which is where graphic designers can make their mark.
 Shillington graduate and the former Head of Digital, John Fry, knows more than a thing or two about the world of web design.
 Running Sixheads, alongside co-founder Bec Brown, John uses his 15 years of design and development experience to assist his clients in achieving websites that both look and work beautifully.

 I still sketch ideas out to explain to clients what I intend to do – that is a really important stage of the process.

 14. Email Marketing Designer

-With brands now having the opportunity to reach a mass audience through social media, email marketing is arguably now more important than ever before.
+With brands now having the opportunity to reach a mass audience through social media, email marketing is arguably more important than ever before.
 Curated lists ensure that companies can talk directly to potential customers, through controlled and customised messaging.
-In order to ensure the brand's identity is conveyed across all forms of communication, many design agencies and creative freelancers are finding their niche in specifically designing for email platforms.
+To ensure the brand's identity is conveyed across all forms of communication, many design agencies and creative freelancers are finding their niche in specifically designing for email platforms.
 For designers with a penchant for digital, this could be a sidestep into the career of your dreams.